 What Should I Consider Before Choosing My Natural Stone Countertops?

 - Budget—You may expect your natural stone countertops to range in price from $40-$150 per square foot, installed.
 Compare this to granite countertops which range from $50-$250 per square foot, and solid surface countertops beginning at $35 per square foot.

 - Dimensions—As noted, natural stone is quarried in smaller slabs than granite, therefore seams are likely in a natural stone countertop, although these seams might not always be readily apparent.

 The countertop in your kitchen or bath can truly set the tone for the entire room.
 Of all the countertop materials you can purchase, natural stone is considered a gold standard for looks and durability.
 Because each rock pulled from the earth has its own color, veining and speckles, your natural stone counter can be as distinctive as an original work of art.
 The design team at Countertops and Cabinetry by Design uses a different approach than that of our counterparts for installation so that it can be as simple for you as possible.
 Our unique business model allows for faster turnaround time and a higher degree of customization.

 Our square footage model allows us to offer clients a more customized solution, using the leftover materials for other jobs, thereby offering our clients lower prices and more options.
 We want to ensure our clients have control over their remodel and have all their questions answered so you can have the best result you’re looking for.
 We want to minimize your frustration with the remodel, by getting in and out of your home in the most efficient manner.
-If you are in the greater Cincinnati area or the Mason, West Chester or Anderson area, contact Countertops and Cabinetry by Design for all your remodel needs today.
+If you are in the greater Cincinnati area or the Mason, or West Chester area, contact Countertops and Cabinetry by Design for all your remodel needs today.